-Hermitage Bay is one of my favorite properties in Antigua.
+Hermitage Bay is one of my favourite properties in Antigua.
 It is perfect for a romantic getaway and ideal for honeymooners who really want to get away from it all.
 I love the style and design of the rooms - much more Balinese and Asian in style compared to the traditional Caribbean decor.
 The service is excellent, and discreet.
-This is definitely somewhere I would choose to go on my own vacation.
+This is definitely somewhere I would choose to go on my own holiday.

 Sarah Jane Tichacek (Staff)